karthik/ddd/02-data_documenting.md

 Missing data are values that were not observed, but should have been, and the reason for their missingness is unknown.
 The code for missingness should be documented in the codebook, and should nominally be `NA`.
 Importantly, the corresponding code for missing must be recorded, even if it is -99, -9, ".", or "whatever", it needs to be known.
 If the reason for missingness is known then it should be recorded - for example censored data, or where there is patient drop out or measurement error.
 These can have different values, such as "unknown" or -99, and can be cleaned up upon data cleaning. [@White2013; @Broman2017]

+# Machine readable: JSON / structured data

+# Tooling for sharing

+## Tooling for README

+* perhaps discuss some kind of template

-# Tools for creating codebooks
+## Tooling for codebooks

 Some examples of codebooks in R include packages `dataMeta` (@dataMeta), which attaches additional information about the dataset to a data.frame as an attribute through a `linker` object.
 Other packages include `memisc` and `codebook`.
 Codebooks are implemented in other software such as STATA, which provides a "codebook" command.